Current Research

 Model estimated green sunfish population (line) and number removed (grey bars) over time in McGee Wash, Arizona.
 Insets show posterior probability distributions of the total population at the start (upper left) and end (lower right) of the removal program.
 Grey ribbon represents the 95% credible interval.

-Manuscript in preparation
+Manuscript in review

 Invasive fishes modify the structure and function of riverine food webs through their presence and competitive and predatory interactions with native fishes.
 The degree of trophic plasticity of native fishes at different life stages in response to invaders is unknown.
 This research provides insight into life-long trends in dietary isotope values using fish eye lenses that grow incrementally and are comprised of metabolically inert, proteinaceous tissue.
 The findings demonstrate significant shifts in 13C/12C and 15N/14N throughout an individual’s lifetime that vary ontogenetically and differ for native species in native-only versus mixed native-invasive fish assemblages.
 Trophic level generally increases throughout ontogeny, with native fishes in mixed assemblages displaced to a lower trophic position compared to native-only.
 Native fish conservation should consider how invasive fishes impact native fishes at multiple life stages, with implications for individual growth and population persistence.